 Cons of Growing Weed Outdoors

-One of the biggest disadvantages of growing outdoors is that one does not have any control over Mother Nature.
+One of the best way to grow weed outside is that one does not have any control over Mother Nature.
 Early winter, torrential downpour or a drought can destroy the whole crop which means that you will need to wait another year for the crop.

 Impractical for Urban Dwellers